davzzd/StreamSmart/README.md

 - **Save Functionality**: Tap the save icon to add movies to your list

 ### Search Screen
+- **Semantic Search**: Toggle semantic search to query for movies based on feelings or mood. eg. "I am feeling sad", will suggest happy movies.(in development).
+- **TV show/ Movies**: Toggle between search for movies or tv shows.(to be implemented in version 2).
 - **Real-time Search**: Search movies as you type with debouncing
 - **Results Display**: Grid layout showing search results
 - **Empty States**: Helpful messages when no search is performed or no results found